p2kmgcl/redux-scalable/README.md

 ```

 Cool, right?
 There is a single condition, and it is that every element in the store must have
-an unique id that must be a standard js type (string, number, Symbol...).
+an unique id that must be a standard js type (string, number...).
 This attribute will be
 used for identifying elements inside the store, so feel free to pass in your database id or
 generating a new id for redux.

 ## Creating new action fragments

-TODO
+TODO refer defineActionFragment